wayner9/alexa-solar-report/README.md

 URL from ngrok which should be the last Forwarding line.
 For example if the line reads:
 'Forwarding    https://ab12cd34.ngrok.io --> localost:5000' then enter this in the box.
 Press Save or Next and you should now be working.

+If you keep these two processes running you will be able to access this Skill continuously.

 Ask Alexa for some info as in "Alexa ask Solar Report for daily energy".